-The intent is to ensure that the interests of all involved and affected people at the field-level are considered in PUlevel management and decision-making.
+The intent is to ensure that the Producer considers the interests of all involved and affected people at the field-level in planning and decision-making.
 People involved in farming activities are at the centre of making cotton more sustainable.
 Hence, the consideration of their experiences, needs and interests is vital to enabling long-lasting sustainability impact.

 A particular focus needs to be given to women farmers and workers, youth and people in vulnerable situations and/ or facing exclusion.
-Consultation methods, timing and location should be adapted to the local context and groups of participants.
+Consultation methods, timing and location should be adapted to the local context and groups of participants in order to create safe spaces for everyone to share their thoughts, experiences and opinions.

 Those carrying out the consultations should be sensitive about language and literacy, gender as well as potential power dynamics amongst participants and between facilitators and participants (for example, women leading conversations with other women versus men leading conversations with women).
-Any adverse effects of consultation activities (such as loss of income due to absence from work or safety issues due to travel) need to be mitigated.
+Any adverse effects of consultation activities (such as loss of income due to absence from work or safety issues due to travel) should be mitigated.

-Consultation can include discussions on challenges and opportunities related to the programme implementation, preferences for training and other support or on any other needs or priorities.
-Participants should be informed on the purpose of the discussions and how their feedback is used.
+Consultation can include discussions on challenges and opportunities related to programme implementation, preferences for training and other support or on any other needs or priorities.
+Participants should be informed of the purpose of the discussions and how their feedback is used.

-Consultations should cover at minimum 10% (more recommended) of the farming households and include discussions with all relevant household members that have a say in decision-making, particularly women.
-Additionally, Producers should be able to demonstrate that they have consulted workers, other involved household members and other relevant community stakeholders - especially people in vulnerable situations and/or facing exclusion.
+Consultations should cover at minimum 10% (more is recommended) of farming households and include discussions with all relevant household members who undertake farming duties in the field, particularly women.

+Additionally, Producers should be able to demonstrate that they have consulted workers, involved household members and other relevant community stakeholders - especially people in vulnerable situations and/or facing exclusion.

 Producers should be able to explain how consultation findings have been included in activity planning and priority setting for continuous improvement.
-Consultations in this Indicator can overlap with activities undertaken by the Gender Lead or Gender Committee (see Criterion 1.5) and can also be used to inform livelihood work (see Principle 6).
+Consultations in this Indicator can overlap with activities undertaken by the Gender Lead or Gender Committee (see Criterion 1.5) and can also be used to inform livelihoods work (see Principle 6).